thingsboard/thingsboard.github.io/docs/iot-gateway/config/bacnet.md

 ## Connector configuration

-Connector configuration is a UI form that contains information about how to connect to the BACnet device, how to process the data and other service features.
-Let's take a comprehensive look at all the possible settings.
+Connector configuration is a UI form that contains information on how to connect to the BACnet device, how to process the data and other service features.
+Let's take a comprehensive look at all the available settings.
 We will go through each option in detail to ensure that we thoroughly understand their functions and implications.
 By doing so, we can make well-informed decisions about which settings will best suit our needs and preferences.